Environmental Sciences Undergraduate Major (BS, HBS)

 Double-Counting Policy

-- Courses in Basic Science and Math and the Environmental Sciences and Humanities Core cannot double-count with courses in the specialization.
+- Courses in Basic Science and Math and the Environmental Sciences Core cannot double-count with courses in the specialization unless a student has been approved to use a double degree or dual major for their specialization.

 - Courses used to fulfill requirements in a specialization cannot double count with another specialization.